jrtechs/NodeJSBlog/blogContent/posts/java/parallel-java-performance-overview.md

 # Takeaways

-- Thread pools are almost always more efficient than spawning a thread for each task, unless, the tasks are heavily IO bound and have blocked calls.
+- Thread pools are almost always more efficient than spawning a thread for each task, unless the functions are heavily IO bound and have blocked calls.
 - Different thread pool implementations such as Java's Parallel Streams and ManagedThreadPool will yield similar big-O complexities.
 - Parallelization is only faster if you have a sufficient amount of sufficiently large tasks to complete in parallel-- the law of NQ.
 - Amdahl's law can compute your program's theoretical speed with more processors.